-Spatchcock is a cooking technique.
-It means to split open poultry and grill it.
+Spatchcocking is a cooking technique.
+“To spatchcock” means to split open poultry, flatten it, and grill it.

 Spatchcocking a bird is a popular way of preparing chicken for the barbeque in Australia.

 The term has also been seen applied to lamb.